notification-icon

 Christmas in Nepal

-And since then Christmas has been celebrated as one of the national festivals in Nepal.
-Since then all over Nepal Christmas is celebrated by decorating Christmas trees colorfully and giving gifts.
+Since then, Christmas has been celebrated as one of the national festivals in Nepal.
+All over Nepal, Christmas is marked by the colorful decorating of Christmas trees and giving gifts.
 All the shops and malls in Kathmandu, Bhaktapur, and Pokhara are decorated with trees, lights, and artificial snowmen.
-The government also organizes different social programs on the occasion of this festival.
-There are also many churches in different places all over the country, which people visit during Christmas.

-Christmas in Nepal is celebrated in Nepali ways.
-People celebrated by visiting the church, giving feasts, and exchanging gifts.
-For a few years, people have also been feeding homeless people on the occasion of Christmas.
-In Nepal Christmas falls on December 25th.
-Every year people attend music shows, concerts, and Christmas programs Christmas.
-Attending and hosting parties are also done during this festival.
+Christmas in Nepal is celebrated in traditional ways.
+People visit the church, give feasts, and exchange gifts.
+For a few years, people have also fed homeless people on Christmas.
+In Nepal, Christmas falls on December 25.
+Every year, people attend music shows, concerts, and Christmas programs.
+They also attend and host parties during this festival.

 How is Christmas celebrated in Nepal?